Please enter both an email address and a password.

 Women in Surgery (WinS) is a national initiative dedicated to encouraging, enabling and inspiring women to fulfil their surgical career ambitions.
 We have over 6,000 women in our network and a Forum of elected members working on key projects throughout the year.
 Find out more about this work

-Collaborate with like-minded colleagues from both clinical and non-clinical backgrounds as part of our Expert Advisory Network.
+Collaborate with like-minded colleagues from both clinical and non-clinical backgrounds as part of our Education Advisory Network.
 The network is designed for professionals from any discipline with a special interest in technology, research, innovation or education.
 It represents a unique opportunity to help shape our future learning agenda.

 Fellowships, awards and grants